cortex-js/cortex-js.github.io/kb-compute-engine.md

 **To overload a function**, use the `ce.lookupFunction()` and  `ce.define()` methods.

-For example, to overload the `Sqrt` function to return `NaN` for non-real numbers, you can use the following code:
+For example, to overload the `Sqrt` function to return `NaN` for non-real numbers, use the following code:

 ```js
 const originalSqrtDefinition = ce.lookupFunction('Sqrt')!;